 The project has been undertaken to harness the available wind power potential.
 The project has established 49 number of WTG aggregating to a total installed capacity of 38.275 MW.
 The project will generate approximately 89.92 million units of electricity per annum, which will be entirely sold to the State Electricity Boards or wheeled for captive consumption.
-The project will help in greenhouse gas emission reduction by using renewable energy resource for generating power which otherwise would have been generated using non- renewable, carbon intensive fuel common in the grid.
-The project is a green field project aimed at utilising wind energy to produce power.
-The implementation of project will achieve approximately 83,350 tCO2e emission reduction per annum by replacing grid based electricity which is predominantly generated by fossil fuel based thermal power plant in Southern Grid.
+The project will help in greenhouse gas emission reduction by using renewable energy resource for generating power which otherwise would have been generated using non- renewable, carbon-intensive fuel common in the grid.
+The project is a greenfield project aimed at utilizing wind energy to produce power.
+The implementation of the project will achieve approximately 83,350 CO2 emission reduction per annum by replacing grid-based electricity which is predominantly generated by fossil fuel based thermal power plant in Southern Grid.

-The Landfill is located in the Unincorporated Township of Success, N.H. and consists of approximately 67 acres of developed landfill with an additional 43 acres which is undeveloped.
+The Landfill is located in the Unincorporated Township of Success, N.H., and consists of approximately 67 acres of the developed landfill with an additional 43 acres which are undeveloped.
 The Landfill is projected to be operational through the year 2048 at the maximum fill rate per year (305,500 cubic yards per year) The site is approximately two miles east of Berlin, N.H.
 The landfill gas collection and destruction system was voluntarily installed in the Summer of 2007 and became operational in October 2007.

 Want to fuel up with STRIVE® Fuel?
 Simply click the button below or visit any STRIVE store.

 Find a Store

 Interested in STRIVE® Click the button below to find the closest store to you!